nostack-dev/minitemplate/README.md

 cp index.html ../../public/
 ```

 This will allow the static site to be served from the `public` directory if desired.

-### Template and Component Nesting
+### Placeholders
 Any template file or component HTML file can include other components using the `{{component}}` syntax.
 When you run `run_generate_site.sh` from your project folder, these placeholders are replaced by the actual component contents.

 ### Example: Using Template Variables